-If you have separated from your husband or wife, make an individual claim.
+If you have separated from your partner, make an individual claim.
 You are not separated if one of you is living away from home temporarily and it is your intention to continue as a couple in the future.
 For example, one of you may be working and living away from home, or in hospital.